General guidelines and process

 Goods requiring license to sell or acquire

-Goods which require a license and registration for purchase may only be sold in stores if the merchant complies with all applicable laws and regulations.
+Goods which require license and registration for purchase may only be sold if the merchant complies with all applicable laws and regulations.
 Tictail cooperates with the authorities as required by law.

 Sales of Apple products are restricted to Apple Authorized Resellers.